acg/acg.github.com/_posts/2011-02-07-bouncing-hopping-tunneling-with-tcpforward.markdown

 Alternately, let's say you're not running anything on *freedom:443*.
 Most corporate firewalls will allow https out, and most of them don't do deep packet inspection to verify that the initial handshake actually conforms to the TLS protocol.

-Before you go to work, run the following on *freedom*:
+Before going off to work, run the following on *freedom*:

 {% highlight bash %}
 tcpforward -v -k -l 0.0.0.0:443 -c localhost:22